 Data backup plans are essential, bad weather or not…

 “Whether you’re experiencing bad weather or not, it’s important to consider your business continuity and disaster recovery plans,” said Brian Walker, CEO of InCare Technologies.

 “The cost of downtime is too high, and the price to pay for data loss could be the funeral for your business.”

 “InCare Technologies specializes in protecting business data and ensuring operations continue in the aftermath of disaster,” explained Aaron Allen, Director of Professional Services at InCare Technologies.

 “InCare’s InVault Pro is a guaranteed service that ensures your data stays alive no matter what.
 And the best part is, it’s completely managed by us.
 If you’d like a free consultation, fill out the form below, or contact us at 205-277-CARE.
 We’d be happy to answer any questions you may have about business continuity, disaster recovery, and managed data backups.”

-InCare is a nationally recognized managed service provider with offices in Birmingham, AL; Montgomery, AL; and Jackson, MS.
+InCare is a nationally recognized managed service provider with offices in Birmingham, Alabama; Montgomery, Alabama; Jackson, Mississippi; and Memphis, Tennessee.